i-love-flamingo/flamingo-commerce/cart/Readme.md

 If you want to use the feature it is important to know how the cart charge split should be generated:

-1. the product that is in the cart might require that his price is payed in certain charges.
-An example for this is products that need to be payed in miles.
+1. the product that is in the cart might require that his price is paid in certain charges.
+An example for this is products that need to be paid in miles.
 2. the customer might want to select a split by himself

 You can use the factory on the decorated cart to get a valid PaymentSelection based on the two facts